 - Check here for information about famous people from trustworthy sources like encyclopedias, with articles you can print out or read online.

 Use online county assessors databases to search for property values of your donors.
 If you know your donor or prospective donor has property elsewhere, use Google to search for the county's name and "assessor" to see if an online database is available.

 - Search using the name of your prospect for an estimated value of property owned in Pima County.

 - Useful if your donor lives in Maricopa and you know the name of the street they live on.

 - Search for information on state university salaries, salaries of executives at Arizona-based publicly traded companies, state employee salary information, and home sales, as well as other topics.

 - The federal security laws overseen by the U.S. Securities & Exchange Commission "require publicly traded companies to disclose information on an ongoing basis," including the company's top five executive salaries in form 10-K.

 - Estimates for salaries based on title and location.

-- Directory of U.S. businesses and residences that can be used to create lists and research company information.
+- Business and consumer research tool.
+Create marketing plans, conduct competitive analysis, and locate people.
+Directory of U.S. businesses and residences that can be used to create lists and research companies.

 - Arizona Corporation Commission